sheller2010/weibo-public-opinion-datasets/readme.md

 - Cite this dataset
 ```
 @misc{hu2020weibocov,
-    title={Weibo-COV: A Large-Scale COVID-19 Social Media Dataset from Webio},
+    title={Weibo-COV: A Large-Scale COVID-19 Social Media Dataset from Weibo},
     author={Yong Hu and Heyan Huang and Anfan Chen and Xian-Ling Mao},
     year={2020},
     eprint={2005.09174},